ericbigpanda/docs.bigpanda.io/_integrations/agent-common/configure-agent/zabbix.md

     $ sudo bigpanda-config --add zabbix --app-key $STREAM_ID

-You will be prompted for your admin password which will be used for this configuration only and will not be stored.
+**Note:** You will be prompted for your Zabbix admin user and password, which will be used for this configuration only and will not be stored, in order to create a new Zabbix user.
+The new user accesses monitoring data to enable this BigPanda integration.
+You will be prompted to select the user's user type, which affects the user's access to data and the integration.

-**Note:** If you add host groups after installing this integration, you must manually grant permissions to the **BigPanda Service** user group in Zabbix.
-For more information, see the [documentation on Zabbix permissions](http://www.zabbix.com/documentation/2.0/manual/config/users_and_usergroups/permissions).
+For more information, see the [BigPanda's documentation on Zabbix permissions](http://www.bigpanda.io/docs/display/DD/.Configuring+Zabbix+Permissions+vZabbix).